Snxwman/horizon/readme.md

 # 🌅 horizon 🌅

-### A Rust and GTK4 widget system for Linux desktops running X.
+### A Rust and GTK4 widget system for Linux desktops running X

 </div>